rafaabt/Socket-packet-broker-template/README.md

 ### Server side

+The server listens to new incoming connections on a dedicated thread.
+Once new connections are accepted, the server creates a per-client child process to serve client requests.
 First, instantiate a server to listen to a specific port:
 ```
+#define PORT 8080

 Server *serv = new Server(PORT);
-thread thLoop(Server::LoopRequests, ref(serv)); // waits for new connections on a dedicated thread
+thread thLoop(Server::LoopRequests, ref(serv)); // the waits for new connections in a dedicated thread
 thConn.join();
 ```